kw-ch/kw-ch.github.io/_projects/Mini Projects.md

 ---
 title: Mini Projects
-description: A list of mini projects just to exercise my embedded programming muscles.
+description: A list of small and quick projects I did to exercise my electronics muscles.
 layout: post
 ---